gruntwork-io/terragrunt/docs/_docs/02_features/keep-your-remote-state-configuration-dry.md

     In addition, you can let terragrunt tag the bucket with custom tags that you specify in `remote_state.config.s3_bucket_tags`.

   - **DynamoDB table**: If you are using the [S3 backend](https://www.terraform.io/docs/backends/types/s3.html) for remote state storage and you specify a `dynamodb_table` (a [DynamoDB table used for locking](https://www.terraform.io/docs/backends/types/s3.html#dynamodb_table)) in `remote_state.config`, if that table doesn’t already exist, Terragrunt will create it automatically, with [server-side encryption](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/EncryptionAtRest.html) enabled, including a primary key called `LockID`.

+    You may configure custom endpoint for the AWS DynamoDB API using `remote_state.config.dynamodb_endpoint`.

     In addition, you can let terragrunt tag the DynamoDB table with custom tags that you specify in `remote_state.config.dynamodb_table_tags`.

   - **GCS bucket**: If you are using the [GCS backend](https://www.terraform.io/docs/backends/types/gcs.html) for remote state storage and the `bucket` you specify in `remote_state.config` doesn’t already exist, Terragrunt will create it automatically, with [versioning](https://cloud.google.com/storage/docs/object-versioning) enabled.
 For this to work correctly you must also specify `project` and `location` keys in `remote_state.config`, so Terragrunt knows where to create the bucket.
 You will also need to supply valid credentials using either `remote_state.config.credentials` or by setting the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
 If you want to skip creating the bucket entirely, simply set `skip_bucket_creation` to `true` and Terragrunt will assume the bucket has already been created.
 If you don’t specify `bucket` in `remote_state` then terragrunt will assume that you will pass `bucket` through `-backend-config` in `extra_arguments`.